swampcoin/bwrgocoin/doc/pivx-doc/bootstrap.md

 Now start the Bitcoin client software.
 It should show "Importing blocks from disk" like the image below.
 ![Fig5](img/bootstrap5.png)

 Wait until the import finishes.
 The client will download the last days not covered by the import.
-Congratulations you have successfully imported the blockchain!
+Congratulations you have snwoessfully imported the blockchain!

 ### Is this safe?